Sigismund Toduță Doctoral School

 History

-Doctoral studies represent the third cycle of university studies offered by the Gheorghe Dima Music Academy, aiming to develop competencies in scientific research/artistic creation.
-Doctoral studies allow the acquisition of a level 8 qualification within the European Qualifications Framework (EQF) and the National Qualifications Framework, ensuring the ability to enter the highly qualified labour market.
+Doctoral university studies represent the third cycle of university studies offered at the National Academy of Music “Gheorghe Dima”; their purpose is to develop skills in conducting scientific research/artistic creation.
+Doctoral university studies allow the acquisition of a qualification at level 8 of the European Qualifications Framework (EQF) and the National Qualifications Framework, which ensures the capacity for integration into the highly qualified labor market.